Sweet and Savoury Pursuits

 Healthier Sugar Cookies Recipe

-These Healthier Sugar Cookies make a delicious and healthy treat to share with your loved ones on Valentine’s Day or anytime your heart desires!
+This recipe for Healthier Sugar Cookies makes delicious, healthy cut-out chocolate chip sugar cookies perfect for sharing with your loved ones on Valentine's Day or anytime your heart desires!

 Course Dessert/ snack